Grand Rapids Marijuana Charter Amendment Explained

 Grand Rapids Michigan Decriminalizes Marijuana.

-BTW It takes hours to provide you with common sense analysis of new laws.
-We provide it to you free.
-We simply ask that in return, you keep us in mind should you need a personal injury lawyer, a marijuana lawyer, a Grand Rapids criminal defense lawyer or a litigation lawyer to help you with a car accident, a lawsuit, a criminal charge, or other legal issue and that you give us a chance to…interview for the job.
+BTW It takes a lot of time to provide common sense analysis of this type.
+We provide it to you free, all we ask is that you keep us in mind should you need a personal injury lawyer, a marijuana lawyer, a Grand Rapids criminal defense lawyer or a litigation lawyer to help you with a car accident, a lawsuit, a criminal charge, or legal issue.

 You may wish to visit our Marijuana Trivia and Why Marijuana Became Illegal webpages, as each is informative.
 When the Michigan Medical Marijuana Act passed in 2008 we asked: "Why did the federal government outlaw cannabis in 1937?"
 Surely such an important decision was the result of lengthy debate and supported by competent medical research – right?
 Surprise.
 Click the page links above to read the unusual – but true – history of the natural plant and leafy substance that used to be commonly known in this country and elsewhere as "cannabis."